“Write” Around the Finest Homes of Cornwall, Devon, and Dorset

 DAY 11

-After a journey on the foot ferry we arrive at Greenway, the much-loved holiday home of Christie and her family.
+After a journey on the foot ferry we arrive at Greenway, the much-loved holiday home of Agatha Christie and her family.
 Nestled on the side of the River Dart and surrounded by a picturesque woodland garden, this atmospheric house is set in the 1950s and contains many of the family’s collections.
 As you wander through the atmospheric rooms, imagine Christie reading her latest mystery novel to her guests here.

 Meals: Breakfast, Afternoon Tea, Dinner